chemafernandez/arbor-education-technical-task/README.md

 * API Webservice: populate the database with data from a json file provided.

 ## Database Design
-The database design is shhown in the image below with the tables and relations between them on order to store the data.
+The database design is as shown in the image below with the tables and relations between them in order to store the data.

 ![screenshot](./readme_db_design.png)